 Players can also earn money by creating, collecting, and trading unique digital items, typically in a form of non-fungible tokens (NFTs).

 NFTs are unique digital assets that are verified on the blockchain and can be bought, sold, and traded like physical collectibles.

 The value of an NFT can be determined by its rarity, utility, and desirability, as well as the game’s overall player engagement and demand.

 In addition to that, some games include in-game tools that allow players to create and customize their own digital assets, which can then be sold as NFTs.
 As you can probably tell, custom items like these can grow crazy in value if they were created by someone influential.

 But here comes a little catch regarding play-to-earn games.
 As NFTs are minted to the blockchain to become unique and uncopiable, this costs gas fees.

-So in the end, there is nearly no play-to-earn game, that will give you the opportunity to earn real money without initial investment.
+So, in the end, there is nearly no play-to-earn game that will give you the opportunity to earn real money without an initial investment.

 NFT ownership in Play-to-Earn Games